• Skip to main content

 Jump to Recipe Print Recipe

 You haven’t had a true melt-in-your-mouth pork belly experience until you’ve tried Grandma’s Steamed Lemongrass Pork With Shrimp Paste.
-A winning combination – lemongrass and shrimp paste – gives this dish an incredibly deep flavour full of fragrant fall apart pork.
+It’s a winning combination with fragrant lemongrass and shrimp sauce for an incredibly deep flavor!

 For a dried version, try our Thịt Kho Mắm Ruốc (Pork with Shrimp Paste)!

-Grandma’s dinner spreads have always been out of this world, but her Steamed Lemongrass Pork with Shrimp Paste is one that excites us every single time.
+Grandma’s dinner spreads have always been out of this world, but her Steamed Lemongrass Pork with Shrimp Paste is one that excites the family every single time.

 You know you’ve got a winning recipe when the extended family asks you to make extra for them or when it’s the ONLY dish your friends request for when they come over!

 • You can make it all using 1 dish.
-Put everything in the one dish and let the flavours melt into one another.
+Put everything in the one dish and let the flavors melt into one another.

 • You only need 4 main ingredients.
-Pork belly, lemongrass, shrimp paste and garlic.
+Pork belly, lemongrass, shrimp sauce and garlic.
 Most of the items you’ll already have in your pantry!

 • Steaming means extra sauce for your rice.
 All that fragrant pork juice becomes liquid gold.

-• We use the ingredient that makes all the difference – add a little shrimp paste for the most memorable melt-in-your-mouth pork belly affair.
+• We use the ingredient that makes all the difference – add a little shrimp sauce for the most memorable melt-in-your-mouth pork belly affair.

 Let me say it once more: melt-in-your-mouth pork belly.